Mentor in Law is a digital learning platform that provides professional development training and mentorship to law

 I frequently receive requests for coffee, phone calls, and/or mentorship from law students and lawyers.
 In speaking to hundreds of law students and drawing from my own law school experience, I realized there is so much law schools don’t teach you about the practice of law and being a lawyer in general.
 I wish I had sought out a mentor in law much earlier to help guide me through OCI, interviews, jobs, networking, and general lawyering, so I hope this newsletter bridges that information gap for others and serves as another resource to learn the practical skills to thrive as an aspiring or practicing lawyer.

-While the primary audience of this newsletter is law students (and recent grads), much of the content will be relevant to all lawyers in general, particularly those that are looking to move jobs, change careers, or switch practice areas.
-So all lawyers are welcome to sign up.
+It’s for law students, LLM students, recent graduates, and lawyers.
+Much of the content will be relevant to all legal professionals in general, particularly those that are looking to move jobs, change careers, learn practical skills, or switch practice areas.
 Pre-law students are also welcome to sign up – it’s never too early to be informed.

 A few of the topics covered: